Target Impression Share vs Max Conversions: A Technical Guide

 The Diagnostic Checklist:

-• Check Search Terms: Are you showing up for broad, informational queries (e.g., "how to fix X") rather than transactional queries (e.g., "hire pro for X")?
+• Check Search Terms: Are you showing up for informational queries (“how to fix X”) instead of transactional queries (“hire pro for X”)?

-• The Pivot: If yes, switch the campaign back to Maximize Conversions immediately.
+• The Pivot: Switch back to Maximize Conversions to restore ROI.

 Sarah Stemen